Iran hopes nuclear deal drafting can start by mid-May

 A U.S. official gave a similar timetable last week, voicing hope that the drafting of an agreement could begin in May.

-Iran says its enrichment program is a peaceful bid to generate electricity and has ruled out shutting any of its nuclear facilities.
+Iran says its enrichment programme is a peaceful bid to generate electricity and has ruled out shutting any of its nuclear facilities.

 But the United States and some other Western countries have accused it of working on developing a nuclear bomb capability.
 Israel has threatened to attack its long-time foe Iran if diplomatic efforts fail.